laurent22/joplin/readme/gsoc2020/index.md

 1. Join the [Joplin Forum](https://discourse.joplinapp.org), introduce yourself, and meet your fellow developers in the [Development category](https://discourse.joplinapp.org/c/development)
 2. Read Student proposal guidelines and the [GSoC Student Manual](https://developers.google.com/open-source/gsoc/resources/manual#student_manual)
-3. Take a look at the [list of ideas].
-You can have you own idea addeed by posting it in the [Features category](https://discourse.joplinapp.org/c/features)
+3. Take a look at the [list of ideas](https://joplinapp.org/gsoc/ideas.html).
+You can have you own idea added by posting it in the [Features category](https://discourse.joplinapp.org/c/features)
-4. Come up with project that you're interested in and discusse it in [Development category](https://discourse.joplinapp.org/c/development)
+4. Come up with project that you're interested in and discuss it in [Development category](https://discourse.joplinapp.org/c/development)
 5. Write a first draft and get someone to review it
 6. Remember: you must link to work such as commits in your proposal.
 A private place will be created wihtinn the forum for that purposes.
 7. Read [How to write a kickass proposal for GSoC](http://teom.org/blog/kde/how-to-write-a-kick-ass-proposal-for-google-summer-of-code/)
 8. Submit proposal using [Google's web interface](https://summerofcode.withgoogle.com/) ahead of the deadline
-9. Submit proof of enrollment well ahead of the deadline
+9. Submit proof of enrolment well ahead of the deadline

 Coming up with an interesting idea is probably the most difficult part.
 It should be something interesting for Joplin, for Open Source in general and for you.
 And it must be something that you can realistically achieve in the time available to you.

 A good start is finding out what the most pressing issues are in the projects in which you are interested.
 Join the forum and subscribe to GitHub repository for that project or go into its discourse channel: meet developers and your potential mentor, as well as start learning the code-base.
-We recommend strongly getting involved in advance of the beginning of GSoC, and we will look favorably on applications from students who have already started to act like Open Source developers.
+We recommend strongly getting involved in advance of the beginning of GSoC, and we will look favourably on applications from students who have already started to act like Open Source developers.

 ## Student proposal guidelines